-National Analytical Response to Harmful Algal Blooms-related Marine Animal Mortality Events
+National Analytical Response to Harmful Algal Bloom–related Marine Animal Mortality Events

-We use extreme events to research new or changing impacts of Harmful Algal Blooms (HABs) in coastal waters.
-The NOAA Analytical Response Team (ART) leverages cutting-edge analytical methods and collaborative relationships with wildlife biologists to document the impacts of HABs on coastal ecosystems.
-We assist coastal managers and the scientific community in their investigations of marine animal mortality events.
+We use extreme events to research new or changing impacts of harmful algal blooms in coastal waters.
+The NOAA Analytical Response Team leverages cutting-edge analytical methods and collaborative relationships with wildlife biologists to document the impacts of harmful algal blooms on coastal ecosystems.
+Also, we assist coastal managers and the scientific community in their investigations of harmful algal bloom–related marine animal mortality events.

 Why We Care

 Science considers many organisms in our coastal waters as “marine sentinel species” acting as a barometer of ocean health and ultimately indicating possible threats to human health.
 Research from recent decades has proven marine animal die-offs are related to toxic harmful algal bloom (HAB) events.
 Because HABs are episodic events, the presence of HAB toxins in a given region often show up only when a catastrophic toxic event takes place.
 For example, a massive die-off of sea lions in California in 1998 was the first evidence that HAB toxins have extensive impacts to marine animals in that region.

 Prior to the formal establishment of the NOAA Analytical Response Team (ART), little support existed for investigations and analysis of suspected HAB-related die-offs, and data on the role of HABs in marine animal mortality events was sparse and inconsistent.